 Another example is Bultar Swan, why create a deck for her?
 Because we think she’s interesting in her dueling approach, to remain very still, then strike in a blaze of motion, and think we could capture that in a deck.
 Shaak Ti crowd fights, plus has some interesting tricks.
 Ki-Adi-Mundi leads clones into battle.
 Director Krennic sets up his one big attack.

-2. Path to victory: Before thinking about defense and movement and healing and card draws, make sure your character has enough offense to get through at least 20 hit points.
+2. Path to victory: Before thinking about defense and movement and healing and card draws, make sure your character has enough offense to beat the other guy.
 Offense can be in the form of power attacks (typically) or direct damage, but also forcing discards, the way Emperor Palpatine and Yoda do.

 Decks can also have the path to victory rely upon interplay between the major and minor.
 The obvious example is Han & Chewie, but also Luke & Leia.
 Mike Maloney’s Qui-Gon & Jar-Jar deck is one of the best fan-made versions of this dynamic.

 Not every deck is going to have a key combination like those decks have, but you want to make sure the deck has a way of delivering enough damage to knock out the other guy.
 Take Yoda for an example.
 He’s offensively challenged, but you can still see how 3x FORCE LIFT plus the 2x INSIGHT set up the 2x A6 and an A4 for 16 damage, plus 2x FORCE PUSH give him 22 total.
 It might not be enough to defeat every opponent without going through the deck more than once, and Yoda is fairly unique in that regard, since most decks have more damage output and less defense.